 On the list of the Top 20 busiest British airports only Aberdeen, Bristol, East Midlands, Glasgow, Leeds-Bradford and Liverpool don't have either rail stations, or airport operated transfers with the nearest station.

-So they're a great option when travelling long-distance to an airport, but there more of a risk when heading away from them, because they can't be exchanged to a later departure in the event of a flight delay, or a slower than anticipated exit from airport arrivals.
+That's because they can't be exchanged to a later departure in the event of a flight delay, or a slower than anticipated exit from airport arrivals.

 What is atypical about British train travel is that the services are operated by a multitude of different companies, though this tends not to impacts on travelling to/from a British airport by train.